Attracting Wildlife to Your Yard

 Butterflies

 Butterflies and moths need plants for nectar, plants for their eggs and larvae (caterpillars), water, and places where they can have protection from the elements.
 The tricky part is a butterfly may need different plants for different stages of development.
 So, you might want to include a woody shrub where they can shelter when needed, a flowering plant for its nectar, a plant for the larval stage (which varies by species), and a some shallow water to attract the species of your choice.
 Also, consider the colors of your blooms.
 While butterflies might prefer reds, yellows, and oranges, moths are active at night and prefer whites and light blues and purples, which are easier to see in the dark.
-To view the award winning presentation by our member, Barbara Crum, click here.
-Many Texas Superstar plants are also known to attract butterflies.

 For more information, click links below: